huaihuaisz/Open-Grants-Program/applications/kylin_network.md

 * In phase 1, our goal is to achieve all the basic functions of current data feeding and verification solutions, in addition we will begin to build our array of non-traditional data sourcing options for dapp builders to utilize and the functionality of a one-stop shop for data sourcing needs without manually calling each http.
 * In phase 2, our goal is a mature data marketplace where Dapp builders and users can easily and effectively coordinate and manage their data needs for a very competitive fee.
 * In phase 3, as the maturity, stability and reach of the data marketplace begins to create opportunities for analytics, we will engineer analytics tools to extract meaningful data findings, patterns, interpretations, while implementing low-cost commercialization functionalities for the public.
-* Finally, our goal is to provide essential API and SDK from a high-level perspective with the above tools and fully empower the data economy on Polkadot.
+* Finally, our goal is to provide essential open API and SDK from a high-level perspective with the above tools and fully empower the data economy on Polkadot.

 ## Additional Information :heavy_plus_sign: